Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): ECIS-based Cell Line Classification Analysis

-We next repeated our RDA analysis with the ideal value of $\rho_1$ indicated in Figure~\ref{rho1s_gel} on all pairs and trios of features, taking $\rho_2=0$.
-Single features were omitted due to a restriction in the \texttt{RDA.R} code.
-Table~\ref{tab:rda} contains the numerical results of our analysis, while Figure~\ref{fig:rda_best} offers a visualization of the feature space characteristic of RDA, somewhere between a linear and quadratic division.
+Table~\ref{tab:rda} contains the numerical results associated with the best pair and trio of features identified in Supplemental Figure 1, while Figure~\ref{fig:rda_best} offers a visualization of the feature space characteristic of RDA, somewhere between a linear and quadratic division.
 Note that these divisions are quite different from those in Figure~\ref{fig:tree_best}.
-In Table~\ref{tab:rda} we see these differences correspond to about a 4 percentage point increase in the out-of-sample classification rate for the best pair of features using RDA versus classification trees.
+In Table~\ref{tab:rda} we see these differences correspond to about a 2 percentage point increase in the out-of-sample classification rate for the best pair of features using RDA versus classification trees.
 We also see an increase of about 2 percentage points for the best trio of features using RDA versus classification trees.
 We emphasize again, though, that the features highlighted in Table~\ref{tab:rda} are merely members of a larger set of high-performing features.
-For example, the pairs R2h @ 32000 Hz ; MR @ 16000 Hz and R2h @ 32000 Hz ; MR @ 8000 Hz have classification accuracies only one 1 percentage point worse than the best pair.
-What is more, the latter pair is the same pair that yielded the highest classification rate under the classification tree scheme; unfortunately, similar crossover was not found between the highest performing trio of features.
-So, while not all pairs and trios of features could yield classification rates as high as 97\% and 99\%, respectively, there are a number which could perform within just a few percentage points of these values.
+For example, the pairs (R2h @ 32000 Hz, MR @ 16000 Hz) and (R2h @ 32000 Hz, MR @ 8000 Hz) have classification accuracies only one percentage point worse than the best pair.
+So, while not all pairs and trios of features could yield classification rates as high as 97\% and 99\%, respectively, there are a number which could perform within a few percentage points of these values.